nevendyulgerov/documents/architecture.md

 ## Modules

 Modules define module-related functionality.
 A module typically contains a sass file, defining its styles and a javascript file, defining its functionality.
+Oftentimes, a module can also contain a html file, defining the base html markup for the module.

 ## Widgets

 Widgets define widget-related functionality.
 A widget typically contains a sass file, defining its styles and a javascript file, defining its functionality.
+Widgets define their html markup through the use of internal UI functions.